istio/istio.io/content/docs/examples/bookinfo/index.md

 If you use GKE, please ensure your cluster has at least 4 standard GKE nodes.
 If you use Minikube, please ensure you have at least 4GB RAM.
 {{< /tip >}}

-1. Change directory to the root of the Istio installation directory.
+1. Change directory to the root of the Istio installation.

 1. The default Istio installation uses [automatic sidecar injection](/docs/setup/kubernetes/sidecar-injection/#automatic-sidecar-injection).
     Label the namespace that will host the application with `istio-injection=enabled`: